webpage-counter/docs/README.md

 - [x] Create a repo `terraform-aws-vault` where will be the code for the vault module
 - [x] Create a module inside TF Cloud for the vault part
 - [x] Create a repo `ops-aws-vault` and deploy the vault module with TF Cloud
-- [x] Create a repo `terraform-aws-redis` where will be the code for the redis module
+- [x] Create a repo `docker-python-pagecounter` that is going to package every new version of the app inside a container
-- [x] Create a module inside TF Cloud for the redis part
-- [x] Create a repo `ops-aws-redis` and deploy the redis module with TF Cloud
+- [x] Create a repo `terraform-python-pagecounter` that is going to create a load balancer and start the nomad jobs and run the app